jbopp/pypmj/projects/scattering/mie/mie2D_extended/README.md

 ## Project specific

 - `fem_degree_max`: The maximum FEM degree used in the adaptive approach
-- `precision_field_energy`: `PrecisionFieldEnergy` termination criterion of the adaptive refinement
+- `precision_field_energy`: `Precision` parameter in Scattering->Accuracy section,
+controlling the numerical accuracy of the near field.

 ## Geometry specific

 - `radius`: The radius of the glass sphere in µm.
-- `slc_domain`: Side length constraint of air surrounding the glass rod
+- `slc_domain`: Maximum side length of air surrounding the glass rod
-- `slc_circle`: Side length constraint of the glass rod
+- `slc_circle`: Maximum side length of the glass rod
 - `refine_all_circle`: Number of subsequent segmentations of the glass rod

 ## Material specific